 B. Any Member State may withdraw from this Compact by enacting a statute repealing that State's enactment of the Compact.
-A investigative and Adverse Action reporting requirements of this Compact prior to the effective date of withdrawal.
+A

 1. A Member State's withdrawal shall not take effect until one hundred eighty (180) days after enactment of the repealing statute.
 Withdrawal shall not affect the continuing requirement of the